In 2020, casting a ballot from space may be easier than casting one on Earth

 Politics and current events were frequent topics of conversation with international counterparts in space, Morgan said.
 And while the planet looks very different from 250 miles up, there is no escaping the gravity of earthly politics.

 “We do get a special perspective looking down at the Earth without political borders and boundaries.
 And we think about those things that bond us all,” he said.
-“We think about things like this pandemic and things like climate change that affect us all equally regardless of where we draw those political boundaries.”
+“We think about things like this pandemic and things like climate change that affect us all equally.”